GuillermoBustosPerez/Teaching-Materials-Paleolithic/README.md

-It is usually difficult to provide overviews of different Paleolithic periods, since this commonly implies: plotting the geographical distributions of archaeological finds and sites (regarding the corresponding period or culture), presenting the succession of Paleolithic cultures and their relationship with climatic oscillations, showing the relationships of archaeological finds with historic/cultural models of the past, and a large etc. Having up to date graphic resources
+It is usually difficult to provide overviews of different Paleolithic periods, since this commonly implies: plotting the geographical distributions of archaeological finds and sites (regarding the different periods, cultures or significant finds), presenting the succession of Paleolithic cultures and their relationship with climatic oscillations, showing the relationships of archaeological finds with historic/cultural models of the past, and a large etc. Having up to date graphic resources